The Liquid Carbon Pathway

 One of the exciting things about the world of soil microbiology is that we still know so little and we are learning all the time.
 For many years we thought that carbon built up in soils from the breaking down of decomposing surface matter.
 The problem with this form of soil carbon sequestration is that it is not stable: the carbon is quickly consumed by the soil microbes and respirated back into the air as CO2.

-Today we know stable carbon is exuded from plant roots into the soil where it forms humus and where it can remain for decades.
-This concept, where carbon is transformed from a gas (CO2) to a liquid (plant sugars) to a solid (humus), was only recently described by Dr Christine Jones and she named it the Liquid Carbon Pathway.
+Today we know stable carbon is exuded from plant roots into the soil where it is used by the plant to exchange with soil fungi and bacteria for nutrients and water.
+When the soil microbiology dies this necromass forms the stable carbon in our soils where it can remain for decades.
+This concept, where carbon is transformed from a gas (CO2) to a liquid (plant sugars) to a solid (humus in the soil), was only recently described by Dr Christine Jones and she named it the Liquid Carbon Pathway.

 During photosynthesis carbon is taken from the air in the form of CO2 and then turned into leaves, wood, roots and plant root fluids, known as 'exudates'.
 The importance of these exudates is revealed in how much energy plants expend on them.
 A crop plant puts roughly 30% of its energy into above ground growth, 30% into growing its root system and an astonishing 40% into the soil in the form of exudates.

-Farming practices like ploughing, leaving fields fallow, and the use of synthetic fertilisers all disrupt this feedback loop and hence the Liquid Carbon Pathway.
-However with the introduction of management practices like no-till, multi-species cover crops and short duration, high density grazing, photosynthesis can be enhanced and farmlands can produce nutritious food while once again becoming carbon sinks.
+Farming practices like ploughing, leaving fields fallow, and the use of synthetic fertilisers and chemical pest controls all disrupt this feedback loop and hence the Liquid Carbon Pathway.
+However with the introduction of management practices like no-till, multi-species cover crops, reduced chemical inputs and short duration, high density grazing, photosynthesis can be enhanced and farmlands can produce nutritious foods while once again becoming carbon sinks.